How does the YouTube Shorts algorithm work? If you want to go viral as a Shorts creator, that’s one of the key questions you have to master.

 Consequently, YouTube is pushing Shorts and introducing new features and tools for Shorts creators.
 These innovations could bring significant advantages – and income – to YouTubers.

-In addition, YouTube is introducing regular Shorts monetization through ad revenue sharing.
-Where Shorts creators had to hope for a payout from the Shorts Fund in 2021 and 2022, they’ll now see a regular income based on the popularity of their content.
+In addition, YouTube now does regular Shorts monetization through ad revenue sharing.
+Where Shorts creators had to hope for a payout from the Shorts Fund in 2021 and 2022, they’ll now see a more regular income, based on the popularity of their content.

 Another recent change is that Shorts now displays when a creator is live-streaming on their main channel.
 For gaming channels, for instance, this is a fantastic source of streaming viewers.